 In addition, we know that this is a topic many women are interested in, and if we don't provide evidence-based, body-positive, sane, sustainable, and compassionate solutions for fat loss, then women searching for this information will end up buying another pill, powder, or AbBlaster3000, and we will not stand idly by and let that happen.

-If you’d like to learn more about what those solutions are, you can find more about our small group coaching here, and our flagship training program here.
-While the focus of these programs isn’t necessarily fat loss, they can be used for that purpose.
-I hope you enjoy them.”
+If you'd like to learn more about what those solutions are, you can find more about our small group coaching and our Get Results programs.
+While the focus of these programs isn't necessarily fat loss, they can be used for that purpose.
+I hope you enjoy them.